Loadingname91/AlphaLudo/.projectDescription/Standard Tabular Q Learning.md

     RETURN base_reward × multiplier
 ```

-**Theoretical Justification:** This reward shaping preserves optimality (potential-based reward shaping theorem) while dramatically accelerating learning by providing clear signals about which actions are valuable in which contexts.
+**Theoretical Note:** The design is **inspired** by potential-based reward shaping
+results, but because the scaling depends on both potential and context (and not solely
+on a single potential function over states), it should be treated as a **heuristic
+shaping scheme** rather than a strictly optimality-preserving transformation of the
+original MDP.
+In practice, it dramatically accelerates learning and yields stronger
+policies in our experiments.

 ---